Lifestyle

 Akara beans cakes

-Moin-moin and akara are yummy meals made from peeled and blended beans, but prepared using different methods.
-Moin-moin is steamed or baked in containers or leaves.
-While akara is fried bean cakes.
+Moin-Moin and Akara are yummy meals made from peeled and blended beans but prepared using different methods.
+Moin-Moin is steamed or baked in containers or leaves.
+While Akara is fried bean cakes.

-Your moin-moin or akara is a simple mix basically composed of blended beans, pepper, onions, salt and seasoning.
-You may add ground/powdered ginger and garlic, and crayfish for flavour.
-Moin-moin has more water content than akara, and does not need any vigorous mixing.
-Then the mixture is steamed (or baked) in small containers or wrapped leaves.
-Akara needs less water and some mixing to make it fluffy, before frying the batter in small scoops.
-It all takes roughly between 25 minutes and an hour to prepare, depending on the quantity.
+Your Moin-Moin or Akara is a simple mix basically composed of blended beans, pepper, onions, salt, and seasoning.
+You may add ground/powdered ginger, garlic, and crayfish for flavour.
+Moin-Moin has more water content than Akara, and does not need any vigorous mixing.
+The Moin-Moin mixture is then steamed (or baked) in small containers or wrapped leaves.

 In Conclusion…..